SteveOv/debingest/README.md

   - trim masks are applied last thing before writting JKTEBOP in & dat files

 The `-sys` or `--sys-name` argument will be set to the same value as the target if no value given.
-It is used for the file and directory name for the output files, with spaces replaced with underscores, and for the title of any plots.
+It is used in plot labels and titles and for the file prefix & output directory (unless overriden with values given for `--prefix` or `--output-dir`).

 The `-s` or `--sector` argument may be given multiple times, once for each sector required.
 If there are no `-s` arguments then all available sectors